-Thus, since the CVI computed was above 0.7, the standard cronbach alpha, the instruments were considered valid this is also in line with Amin (2005) who noted that the overall CVI for the instrument should be calculated by computing the average of the instrument and for the instrument to be accepted as valid the average index should be 0.70 or above.
+Thus, if the CVI computed is above 0.7, the standard cronbach alpha, the instruments is considered valid.
+This is also in line with Amin (2005) who noted that the overall CVI for the instrument should be calculated by computing the average of the instrument and for the instrument to be accepted as valid the average index should be 0.70 or above.